Kaless1n/angular-trial/README.md

     npm install

+No global dependencies are required.

+After installation is complete generate a sprite with svg icons:

+    gulp svg-sprite

-After installation is complete just run gulp default task:
+Then just run gulp default task:

     gulp

 That will compile css and templates and run http and json servers.
-No global dependencies are required.

 App now is available at your [http://localhost:8080/](http://localhost:8080/)